 “When an employee needs a resource or someone to consult on a certain project.
 With many specialized areas existing throughout an entire company, people find themselves asking who the best person to contact about a subject matter is all the time, but never seem to have the answer.
 Connecting data takes the guessing and endless hunt for information out of the equation.
 By connecting data from marketing content like blogs and whitepapers, sales slides and decks, and customer support tickets, machine learning can establish who the true expert is for any given topic or question.”

 Proactive insights are exactly what they sound like.
-Rather than manually triggering a search for a specific topic, artificial intelligence can provide users with knowledge directly in the application they are working.
+Rather than manually triggering a search for a specific topic, artificial intelligence can provide users with knowledge finding and knowledge directly in the application they are working.
 The insights fed to the user are based on data they deem necessary, the task they are working on, or past history.
 With the right solution, these insights are provided in an easily digestible format that doesn’t stall workflows.

 From an external perspective, case deflection is a popular example of this.
 A chatbot recognizes what the web user is browsing and pops up with suggestions on relevant reading material.